FRESH PRINTS Student Writers Group

 WHAT YOU’LL COVER: During this six month program, students will have the chance to be mentored in playwriting by professional playwright Neil Fleming, guest directors and dramaturgs, as well as visiting playwrights from across Canada.
 Members treated as ATP season artists and are also invited behind the scenes to rehearsals and other professional theatre events.

-FRESH PRINTS Staged Reading: On March 10, 2018 the finalized FRESH PRINTS scripts written by our student writers group will receive a public staged reading by some of Calgary’s favourite actors at Lunchbox Theatre at 7pm.
-Admission is by donation at the door.
+FRESH PRINTS Staged Reading: The finalized FRESH PRINTS scripts written by our student writers group will receive a professional public staged reading by some of Calgary’s favourite actors.

 WHO: Open to high school students in grades 9-12 and students can participate multiple years in a row to continue honing their skills.